The Drama League Stage Directing Fellowships

 Icarus Jones, directed by Chika Ike

-The Drama League Stage Directing Fellowships are for stage directors in the early stages of their professional career.
+The Drama League Stage Directing Fellowships are for stage directors in the early- and mid-career stages of their professional career.
 Please see our F.A.Q. page for eligibility questions.
 Applications are especially welcome from directors who identify as members of populations that have historically been denied equity, access, inclusion or belonging in the field and in society, who have been marginalized, underrepresented, and/or those whose paths to direction may have been nonlinear or nontraditional.

 Fellowship Outline